knewplay/oop-fundamentals/oop_fundamentals.md

   - Each teacher has a name, subject, and employee ID.
   - Teachers can perform actions like teaching classes and grading exams.

 By defining these classes, you can create student and teacher objects, each with its own properties and actions.
-This allows the school management system to manage students and teachers efficiently, leveraging the power of OOP to organize and structure the data and actions associated with each entity.
+This setup allows for efficient handling of all student and teacher-related operations.

 ### Objects and Their Relationships in Real-World Applications